Panagiss/Canvas-Snake-Game/README.md

 # Setup
 Download or clone the Master Branch and all you have to is open index.html with your preferred browser

+# Cookie Support
+Added Cookie storage, in order to store you personal Best Score each time.
+Take in mind that Cookies are not Supported in Google Chrome Browser(for local files such as the Snake Game), so for the full experience use another Browser such Mozilla,Edge,Opera etc.